- 1. Walk the Hazards loop track to wineglass bay on the Freycinet peninsula.

 We spend 2 nights in the Cradle Mountain National park.
 Initially Cradle mountain was called Ribbed Rock, this iconic peak was renamed the more evocative Cradle Mountain by Van Diemen's Land Company surveyor Joseph Fossey.
 The name was due to the 1545-metre mountain's now-familiar dipping profile between the main summit and Little Horn.
-Cradle Mountain and surrounds have been shaped by glacial erosion and deposition over the past two million years part of this heritage are the to view.
+Cradle Mountain and surrounds have been shaped by glacial erosion and deposition over the past two million years part of this heritage are the spectacular landscapes to view.
 The various glaciers that covered the area have left behind a variety of glacial features, including the valley of the Dove River that flows from Dove lake and numerous lakes and tarns.
 The National Park is also one of the best places in Tasmania to view the Aurora Australis, with the minimal light pollution highlighting the dancing aurora for those lucky enough to catch it.
 Cradle Mountain also has a diverse mosaic of vegetation communities from rainforests to buttongrass moorlands.
 Many of these plant species in these habitats have a direct descendancy from Gondwana, including long-lived endemic conifers such as the King Billy pine, pencil pine, celery-top pine, and Tasmania's deciduous beech (fagus), which colours the hillsides each autumn.

 Cradle Mountain Gondwanan heritage is further revealed through the existence of species such as velvet worms, fish in the family Galaxiidae, aquatic insects and crustaceans.
 Other invertebrates, such as the pencil pine moth, reveal even more ancient links to the super-continent Pangea.